 - 1. My.
 Jesus used the personal term "My" to describe His personal relationship with God. - 2.
 God.
-In Psalm 22, Jesus used the term "My God" (אֵלִי) to describe His theological relationship with God.
+In Psalm 22, Jesus used the term "My God" to describe His theological relationship with God.
 Jesus was always God and always with God. - 3.
 Why.
-Jesus asked the question "Why" (מָּמָה) to express His question about being forsaken by God.
+Jesus asked the question "Why" to express His question about being forsaken by God.
 In this case, Jesus had groaned with words for deliverance from suffering and death, but His deliverance (literally, His salvation) was far away and God would not deliver Jesus from suffering and death.
 Jesus had already made peace with suffering and death because He loved the world and loved God by doing the will of God in giving His soul a ransom for many.
 God was not willing for any to perish, but for all to come to repentance and have eternal life.
 In other words, Jesus Who did not need saving from sins (because He was sinless), was not saved by God from suffering and death for our sins, because we needed salvation.
 Because we are sinners, the only way to purchase our salvation was for Jesus to satisfy the righteousness of God.
 Jesus became sin for us, so that we might become the righteousness of God in Him. - 4.
 Have.
-The term "forsaken me" (עוֹבְּמָנִי-Qal perfect, second masculine singular) describes the distance between (1) the groanings of Jesus and (2) the deliverance from suffering and death.
-Jesus was already forsaken as He hung on the cross and had already suffered bodily harm before He was nailed to the cross. - 5.
-You.
-Jesus knew that David used the singular term "You have forsaken Me" (עֲוֹבְהָנִי), meaning the God had forsaken Him, in the sense of not delivering Him from suffering death.
-Jesus was never forsaken by God in the sense of a separation from God or from being with God. - 6.
-Forsaken.
-God did not deliver Jesus from suffering and death, and Jesus said "far from my salvation (בְּרֶרִי) are words of (דְּבְרֵי) my groaning (שָׁאָגַתִי)." - 7.
-Me.
-Psalm 22 presented a very personal view of the crucifixion.
-God delivered other people from suffering and death in Psalm 22, but God did not deliver Jesus from suffering death.
-God forsook Jesus to suffering and death so that the saints would not be delivered to suffering and death for all eternity.
+The term "forsaken me" describes the distance between (1) the groanings of Jesus and (2) the deliverance from suffering and death.